Coding4Hours/Coding4Hours/README.md

 <a href="https://github.com/marketplace/actions/quote-readme">
 <!--STARTS_HERE_QUOTE_README-->
-<i>❝“Low-level programming is good for the programmer’s soul.”— John Carmack   ❞</i>
+<i>❝“Real knowledge is to know the extent of one’s ignorance.”— Confucius   ❞</i>
 <!--ENDS_HERE_QUOTE_README-->
 </a>